weemicrobe/Short-Reads-Metagenomics-Tutorial/shortreadstutorialpt1.md

 This is an example of my parameters in Fastp, but I would not blindly copy these.
 They might not apply exactly to your different samples.
 I trimmed 15 bp from the left (trim_front), and also had it quality-trimmed from the right (cut_right), based on how my reads looked in "Per base sequence content" in FastQC.
 I also had overrepresented sequences and adapter content detected.
 You might not be able to address all the issues that FastQC flags (meaning sometimes you have to proceed even with warnings post-QC), but you can try your best to address most of them.

-I also pair it with fastqc at the end to do a post-trimming QC
+I also pair it with fastqc at the end to do a post-trimming QC.
 ```bash
 fastp -i /data/raw/S01_R1.fastq.gz -I /data/raw/S01_R2.fastq.gz -o S01_trim_R1.fastq.gz -O S01_trim_R2.fastq.gz --detect_adapter_for_pe --overrepresentation_analysis --dedup --trim_front1 15 --trim_front2 15 --trim_poly_g --max_len1 150 --max_len2 150 --correction --cut_window_size 5 --cut_mean_quality 20 --cut_right --length_required 100 --thread 16 --html S01_trim.fastp.html --json S01_trim.fastp.json && fastqc S01_trim_R1.fastq.gz S01_trim_R2.fastq.gz -t 16
 ```